PhD Interview Tips That Actually Help

 After the Interview

 Write down your impressions immediately.
 Within 24 hours of leaving campus, jot down how you felt.
 What excited you?
 What concerned you?
 Which conversations stuck with you?
+Write down your unfiltered gut reaction to the program, both the good and the bad, and how it compares to other places you've visited.
 When you're comparing three or four programs weeks later, these notes are invaluable.
-Your memory of recruitment weekends blurs together fast.
+Your memory of different recruitment weekends blurs together fast.

 Be patient.
 Most programs get back to you within two weeks of interviews if you've received an offer.
-If you don't get an offer, you may not hear anything at all — which is frustrating but common.
+If you don't get an offer, you may not hear anything at all, which is frustrating but common.
 If you haven't heard by mid-March and want clarity, it's fine to email the program coordinator and ask about your status.
+And if you usually screen calls from unknown numbers, this is a good stretch to stop doing that.
+Some programs call with good news and don't leave it in a voicemail.

 Preparing for PhD interviews and want structured, one-on-one practice?
 I offer mock interviews and interview coaching for biomedical PhD applicants.
 We'll work through your research talk, practice fielding tough questions, and make sure you walk in feeling ready.